 Struck in 215 AD, this coin takes its name from the emperor at the time, Marcus Aurelius Antoninus, better known as Caracalla (198-217).
 It was valued at two denarii, but weighing only 1.5 denarii caused the currency later to suffer inflation and ultimate debasement during Aurelian’s reign (270-275).
 This corresponded to a decline in the silver content of all silver coinages during the period.
-The antoninianus was conspicuous for its imperial portrait: the emperor boasted a radiate crown, supposedly indicative of the coin’s value relative to that of the denarius, on which the emperor bore a laurel wreath.
+The antoninianus was conspicuous for its imperial portrait: the emperor boasted a radiate crown, supposedly indicative of the coin’s value relative to that of the denarius, on which the emperor wore a laurel wreath.

 Selection of Claudius Gothicus & Gallienus Billion Antoninianii